MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.fr-FR/Teams/Teams-add-in-for-Outlook.md

 ## <a name="teams-meeting-add-in-in-outlook-for-windows"></a>Le complément Réunion Teams dans Outlook pour Windows

-Le complément Réunion Teams est installé automatiquement pour les utilisateurs pour lesquels Microsoft Teams et Office 2013, Office 2016, Office 2019 ou Office 2021 sont installés sur leur PC Windows.
-Le complément Réunion Teams apparaîtra sur le ruban Calendrier Outlook.
+The Teams Meeting add-in is automatically installed for users who have Microsoft Teams and either Office 2013, Office 2016, Office 2019 or Office 2021 installed on their Windows PC.
+Users will see the Teams Meeting add-in on the Outlook Calendar ribbon.

 ![Capture d'écran du complément réunion Teams sur le ruban Outlook.](media/Teams-add-in-for-Outlook.png)